Overview

 profits and market share.

-rates of return and driving long-term shareholder value.
+attractive rates of return and driving long-term shareholder value.

-provide reasons to expect the share price to materially appreciate within two years of purchase.
+provides reasons to expect the share price to materially appreciate within two years of purchase.
 We want to buy and

 hold stocks when the underlying business value is both growing and believed to be greater than the current share